MapStory: Prototyping Editable Map Animations with LLM Agents: Implementation

 Once the agent generates an initial scene breakdown, the user can edit, rearrange, or delete any part and regenerate a scene breakdown.
 For example, the user can change the order the blocks appear in, add or delete blocks or edit short and long descriptions of individual map animation blocks to give additional context.
-Similarly, by accessing the researcher tab when a specific item in the timeline or scene breakdown is selected, the user can interface with the researcher through a chat interface and ask for specific questions or modifications (\textbf{D3}).
+Similarly, by accessing the researcher tab when a specific item in the timeline or scene breakdown is selected, the user can communicate with the researcher through a chat interface and ask for specific questions or modifications (\textbf{D3}).
+The user can iteratively refine the prototypes and follow up with changes via direct manipulation or natural conversation.